TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 --------------------------------

-- Initial versioin of chapter 'Differences with CPython' added to docs
+- Initial version of chapter 'Differences with CPython' added to docs
 - Travis CI activated
 - Procedural improvement for issue #160: Sphinx _build dir should be Git ignored (since it obscures code diffs)
 - Enhancement for issue #143: 'isinstance' deserves more compat